Uniformly Optimal and Parameter-free First-order Methods for Convex and Function-constrained Optimization: The Accelerated Polyak's Minorant Method

-We show that {\apm} exhibits even faster convergence rates when certain error bound condition holds.
-Specifically, let $h:\Rbb^d\raw \Rbb$ be a continuous function.
-Then, we say that $h$ has a \emph{H\"{o}lderian error bound} on $\Xcal$ if there exists constants $\mu,\tilde{\rho}>0$ such that for any $\xbf\in\Xcal$, then following holds:
+\paragraph{Restart under H\"{o}lderian error bounds.} We show that {\apm} exhibits even faster convergence rates under the error-bound condition.
+Specifically, a continuous function $h:\Rbb^d\raw \Rbb$ has a \emph{H\"{o}lderian error bound} on $\Xcal$ if there exists $\mu,\tilde{\rho}>0$ such that for any $\xbf\in\Xcal$, the following holds: